sonu405/riscv_processor/README.md

 THIS IS THE IMPLEMENTATION OF RISC V PROCESSOR.

+// NOTE That there is a critical bug that the value of x5 can't be read by sw because x5 is avialble in 6th after it whereas in the 5th cycle starting from addi, the sw tries to read the value of x5.
+This constrait is actually imposed by the nonblocking assignment since they don't write the value in cycle 5 which is of the writeback but rather the value is written in the register file at the start of the cycle 6.

+TO solve this, one hope is forwarding.
+Another way is using non-blocking assignemnt but they didn't work the last time i checked.

 Test Code:

 addi x1, x0, 5        # x1 = 5  -- 93 00 50 00